OmronAPAC/Omron_LD_ROS_Package/README.md

 ```
 View the topics published and do a rostopic echo (topic name) to view the data

-To run navigation commands do rosrun for example to move the robot 1000mm
+To run navigation commands example to move the robot 1000mm
 ```
 rosrun om_navigation doTask_action_client.py move 1000
 ```